mrsimpson/mds-core/README.md

 #### Using multiple services/APIs within one test suite

 In order to use multiple APIs/services within one test suite, it is important to ensure that random ports are assigned to each API/Service to avoid collision.
 To do this, we utilize Jest's setupFiles configuration in conjunction with a port randomization function.
 See [`.jest/configurePorts.ts`](.jest/configurePorts.ts) and `setupFiles` in [`.jest/jest.config.js`](.jest/jest.config.js).
 Ensure that whenever new APIs/services are added, there is a corresponding entry in `configurePorts.ts`.

+# testing jenkins PR build/test with new github credentials